SixArm/usv/README.md

 USV can format units/columns/cells and records/rows/lines and groups/tables/grids and files/schemas/folios.

-USV aims to be an international standard, and has a official IETF RFCXML Internet Draft submitted.
+USV aims to be an international standard, and has an official IETF RFCXML Internet Draft.

 USV uses Unicode characters that are semantically meaningful.